opalmer/pyfarm/docs/source/design/master_architecture.rst

 For smaller groups or single users however the communication protocol however the setup can still be simplified down to a few step.

-In a general sense the 'master' can now scale in one of several ways:
+In a general sense the master can now scale in one of several ways:

 .. csv-table::
     :header: Type, Scalability, Failures Over Time, Description